imbraintl/onenest2/Documention/thedoc.md

 	•	Would you be interested in promotions or featuring your products at events/fairs?
 	•	Any other information you’d like us to know?

-Mummycare Property Listing Questionnaire
+OneNest Property Listing Questionnaire

 (For Rentals & Property Sales)

 Dear Property Owner/Agent,

-Thank you for choosing to list your property on the Mummycare App.
+Thank you for choosing to list your property on the OneNest App.
 Please fill out the form below with detailed and accurate information.
 Attach clear photos of the property, including rooms, exterior, and key features.

 ⸻